arendst/Tasmota/README.md

 ### Mods

-Default all sensors are disabled and MQTT Disabled, too.
+- Default all sensors are disabled and MQTT Disabled, too.
-This is for better responding with Alexa.
+- Sleep is set to default 150 insted of 0 for energy saving.
-Default WIFI Setup is WIFI_MANAGER instead of WPS.
-I suggest to enter your wifi credentials in the user_config and change it to WIFI_RETRY to be sure your sonoff is connection back if your wifi fails.
+- Default WIFI Setup is WIFI_MANAGER instead of WPS.
+   - I suggest to enter your wifi credentials in the user_config and change it to WIFI_RETRY to be sure your sonoff is connected back if your wifi fails.
+   - also fill both AP with same credentials for faster reconnect.

 You can always enable what you need in the user_config.h

 Web Interface
 - more width for desktop
 - pointer cursor (in Tasmota since 5.12.0)
 - translated current status (on/off)

-WeMo Emu fixed (in Tasmota since 5.10.xx)
+- WeMo Emu fixed (in Tasmota since 5.10.xx)

-Echo 2G Type2 discover fixed (in Tasmota since 5.10.xx)
+- Echo 2G Type2 discover fixed (in Tasmota since 5.10.xx)
    - discovering with echo show still not working
    - another try to fix show/sonos

 Other
 - StatusPRM.StartupDateTimeUtc added in JSON Response (in Tasmota since 5.12.0b)